howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 ![](https://i.imgur.com/AUAtnxZ.png)

 Great!
-You should now see your newly created link print in the terminal output!
+Re-run the previous command and this time you should now see your newly created link print in the terminal output!
+Much more satisfying ✨

 ### Summary of your workflow